Part 1 of ‘The Vesuvius Suite’

 On the evening Flavia tarried uncertainly in the web of Roberto’s charms, Racine watched the night clouds rush from the bay.
 They rode over the storied old buildings and were drawn up towards Vesuvius.
 In these last days of his childhood, he remembered the little doll that had consoled his lonely nights and whose tattered remains had absorbed so many of his tears.

 Father Paolo knew of Racine’s nocturnal escapes to the piazza and it was his custom to let the boy be.
-Boys, as do men, need moments of silent reverie, a certain aloneness completes a man, is how thought of it.
-However, on this night, he was inclined to join his troubled ward on the stone seat outside the rectory.
+Boys, as do men, need moments of silent reverie, a certain aloneness completes a man, is how he thought of it.
+However, on this night, he was inclined to join his ward on the stone seat outside the rectory.
 Paolo had noticed the boy seemed distracted, even troubled of late.
 It had been almost a year since he came to Drogo and he calculated that Racine should be approaching his sixteenth birthday.
-Yet still, to Paolo, this boy seemed an unformed person, with troubles so deep they seemed locked beneath the earth.
-Here beneath them, in this ancient damaged city, the earths plates crack and grind and the underworld moves, ever desiring to make the world anew.
+Yet still, to Paolo, this boy seemed an unformed person, with troubles so deep they seemed locked beneath the earth, unready to join those above.
+Here, in this ancient damaged city, the earths plates crack and grind and the underworld moves, ever desiring to make the world anew.
 So why not this damaged boy?

 Racine moved to make space on the stone seat For the Padre, but his gaze was still fixed on the dark outline above.
 Paolo looked with him into the black western face of Vesuvius and he, as always, was awed by its looming presence in the moonlight.